sparkflows/sparkflows-docs/docs/faq/test-api.rst

     "message": "Job Id doesn't exist.
 Please input valid jobId" }

-.. note::  Make sure to change the localhost to your domain name or your IP where Fire Insights is running.
+.. note::  Make sure to change the localhost to your domain name or your IP where Sparkflows is running.